igrorp/pre-miRNA-plot/README.md.md

  If you wanted to set the colors to purple and pink, you would have to type:

     premirnaplot your_file.txt -c 204 0 205 255 51 153

- You can also choose the quality of the images, thedefault is 200 pixels.
+You can also choose the **quality** of the images, the default is 200 pixels.
 You can increase this value for better images for publications, for example, but be aware that this increases the program execution time.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzIxOTE1NDExLDE1MDk1NzY3NDZdfQ==
+eyJoaXN0b3J5IjpbMTQ4NzcxNDM3MSwxNTA5NTc2NzQ2XX0=
 -->